schilly-stack/schillyCL/README.md

 > AI-powered restoration of physical Weekly Shonen Jump manga scans

-schillyCL is a fine-tuned image restoration model built on Real-ESRGAN, trained to clean physical WSJ magazine scans — removing paper grain, yellowing, halftone artifacts, and restoring black ink lines to their original clarity.
+schillyCL is a fine-tuned image restoration model built on Real-ESRGAN, trained to clean physical WSJ magazine scans by removing paper grain, yellowing, halftone artifacts, and restoring black ink lines to their original clarity.

 ---